flycheck/flycheck/doc/guide/usage.rst

 Syntax checker configuration files
 ----------------------------------

-..
-FIXME: Move these into the languages document, under each specific syntax checker.

 Some syntax checkers also read configuration files, denoted by associated *configuration file variables*.
 See :doc:`languages` of these variables.